For UK financial advisers only, not approved for use by retail customers. Click here for the customer website.

 Who do I contact if I have a query?

-How will you communicate with my clients in the future?
+How do you communicate with my clients?

 All policyholder correspondence will be sent to your clients at their home addresses as recorded on our system.
 This will include Annual Statements, and any confirmation of an instruction sent to us.